 I did not plan on a group of assassins moving into my head.
 But, such is the unpredictable life of the author.

-I also did not plan on writing a prequel to Rulers of Light, at least not for a while.
+I also did not plan on writing a sequel to Rulers of Light, at least not for a while.
 And yet here we are.

 Fantasy was one genre I never expected to try.
 I've written several other novels, and each of them, though dear to my heart and holding a lot of potential, failed to pass my standards for publishing.
 I firmly believe that making a career and pursuing a passion involves a lot of personal growth and development.
 If you aren't being stretched beyond what you're comfortable with, you're not doing it right.
 So I decided to let go of my dubiousness and give fantasy a shot.